raythree/redux-action-binder/README.md

 calls will return the already bound actions.
 Actions are bound only once per each module.

 ### What gets bound
-[This](https://github.com/erikras/ducks-modular-redux) seems to be a very good way to structure redux actions, types and reducers.
 The actionBinder currently imports *all named* functions from the modules provided.
 If the modules include other functions you can tell the actionBinder to ignore them by providing a second argument:

 ```javascript
 actionBinder.bindActions(...modules, ['func1', 'func2']);